Understanding Medical Terms: Traumatic Brain Injuries - JLG

 Hypoxic Brain Injury

 Hypoxic brain injuries occur when the brain is partially deprived of oxygen.
-The most common causes of hypoxia are near drowning, choking and strangulation.
-The level of permanent damage is dependent upon the time for which the brain was deprived of oxygen.
+The most common causes of hypoxia are near drowning, choking, and strangulation.
+The level of permanent damage is dependent upon the time at which the brain was deprived of oxygen.

 Linear Skull Fracture